Lower relay power consumption by histeresis and PWM

 Posted by

-Hello readers, today we will learn how to reduce relay coil consumption.
+Hello readers, today we will learn how to reduce relay power consumption.
 Relays are electromechanical devices designed to switch (on/off) devices or electrical loads through insulated electrical contacts.
 More about relays here.

 Relays are used in both electronics and electricity (called “contactors”) where “on/off” control of various electrical loads is required, in addition to mechanical and electrical isolation between the control and power circuits.